khangchendzonga/khangchendzonga.github.io/content/projects/communities.md

 The partnership between U of T and the KCC has led to the beginnings in 2018 of a project called [Code at the Edge] (https://code-at-the-edge.github.io/), which is developing a web development curriculum appropriate to the mountain region, to be piloted at the Kasturba Gandhi Balika Vidyalay School for Girls in Labang, West Sikkim.

-## Text-historical research

-In Toronto, Frances Garrett, Khenpo Kunga Sherab, and Dakpa Gyatso have been studying Tibetan language guidebooks to hidden lands (_sbas yul_).
-An international workshop on ["Hidden Lands in Himalayan Myth and History: Transformations of Beyul (sBas yul) through Time"](http://buddhiststudies.utoronto.ca/events/hiddenlands/) was held in Toronto in December 2017, featuring thirteen paper presentations; this research is now being prepared as an edited volume.

-In Sikkim, Anna Balikci-Denjongpa is working with monks from Pemayangtse monastery on documenting sacred sites in the Khangchendzonga National Park and the environs.